Top 10 Cambodian Street Food: A Culinary Adventure

 1EggBeaten

-4Banana leavesSoftened
+4Banana leavesSoftened in hot water

-1Red chiliSliced (optional)
+1Red chiliSliced (optional garnish)

--Tofu or mushroomsVegetarian option
+-Tofu or mushroomsVegetarian option, cubed

 Instructions

-2. Coat fish slices in the mixture.
+2. Coat fish slices (or tofu/mushrooms) in the mixture, ensuring even coverage.

-4. Steam for 20-25 minutes until set.
+4. Steam over medium heat for 20-25 minutes until the custard is set.

-5. Garnish with chili slices and serve with rice.
+5. Garnish with chili slices and serve with jasmine rice.
 Optional: Drizzle with mango puree for a tropical twist.

 Bai Sach Chrouk: Pork and Rice